Carulli: "Écossaise" for Classical and Fingerstyle Guitar in Tab & Notation

-The suggested fretting-hand fingering is marked using finger numbers 1 - 4, while a typical picking-hand fingering is shown in the usual classical guitar style with letters, p, i, m & a just at the start to give you an idea of fingering that avoids having to use the same finger twice in succession.
+The suggested fretting-hand fingering is marked using finger numbers 1 - 4.
+A typical picking-hand fingering is shown in the usual classical guitar style with letters, p, i, m & a just at the start to give you an idea of fingering, which avoids having to use the same finger twice in succession.
 See the classical guitar fingering chart if you're not familiar with the classical style of labeling fingers.
 Fingerstyle guitarists are more familiar with letters T, I, M & R instead of p-i-m-a.
 All fingerings shown are suggestions only and you can use any logical and practical fingering of your own.

 E G B